cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/map/mapgen.md

 within that nest, but another instance of the same `nested_mapgen_id` elsewhere in the same OMT might choose a different colour.

+To help you debug mapgen parameters and their effect on mapgen, you can see the chosen values for `overmap_special`-scoped parameters in the overmap editor (accessible via the debug menu).

 ## Rotate the map with "rotation"